cooperstrahan/image-sharing-service/README.md

 2. Fix error checking
 3. Filter by tags
 4. Testing for the front end
-5. More testing for the back end
+5. Update testing for the back end to work with Interfaces in order to work with mocked cases
 6. Search
 7. Dockerize project